With summer coming to an end in Wyandotte, now is a good time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Scrub the drain port using a small, round paintbrush.
-Reconnect the drain tube and turn the power back on.
+Reconnect the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall